ribt/dtmf-decoder/README.md

 # DTMF decoder
 (Sorry for my English, I'm not dumb but French.
 Feel free to make a PR to correct this README.)

-You always dreamt to find the phone number dialled by someone in a video?
+Have you always dreamt of finding the phone number dialled by someone in a video?
 It's now possible!
-You have to record the audio of the *beeps* and this script will extract phone numbers from the dial tones.
+You have to record the audio of the *beeps* and this script will extract the phone number from the dial tones.

 ## Installation
 (If you are on Mac or Windows, go to hell.)